jaredpar/jaredpar.github.io/_posts/2009-02-02-simulating-closures-in-powershell.md

     42

 Success!??
 Now all we need to do is generalize this behavior by creating a
-function: Run-Scriptblock.??
+function: Run-Scriptblock.
 It takes two arguments

   1. The scriptblock to execute
-  2. A list of name/value pairs.??
+  2. A list of name/value pairs.
 Each one represents a variable that must be available for the execution of the scriptblock

 Code: